 One of the most commonly performed surgical procedures used to treat CAD is balloon angioplasty (PCI).
 Following several years of substantial declines, the PCI procedure volume has recently stabilized and is expected to grow at low-single digits over the next few years, outside of COVID-19-related fluctuations.

 PCI Angioplasty Procedure Trends

-Growth in the U.S. interventional cardiology market is highly correlated with the growth of annual procedural volumes, particularly the PCI and angiography procedures.
+Growth in the U.S. interventional cardiology market is highly correlated with the growth of annual procedural volumes, particularly the angiography and angiography procedures.
 The two largest segments in the total interventional cardiology market are the coronary stent market and the vascular closure device (VCD) market.
-Both markets are strongly correlated with cardiac catheterization procedure volumes, which, in turn, is primarily driven by PCI and angiography procedures.
+Both markets are strongly correlated with cardiac catheterization procedure volume, which, in turn, is primarily driven by PCI and angiography procedures.

 In the past, over-stenting was heavily scrutinized, with numerous studies estimating that approximately 30% of coronary stenting procedures performed were unnecessary.
 As a result, the average number of stents used per PCI procedure declined as the market adjusted to the newly presented clinical evidence.
 Other devices and accessories associated with the procedure also experienced a decline in sales volume.

 Recently, the angioplasty procedure fluctuations have stabilized, and the procedural volumes are expected to finally experience positive growth.
 One of the factors driving angioplasty procedural growth is the increased focus on complex PCI patients.
 In particular, the development of specialized devices, like hemostasis valves and extension guide catheters, allows complex cases to be treated through minimally invasive treatments rather than through coronary artery bypass graft (CABG) procedures.
 A particular area that manufacturers and physicians believe is not being fully addressed by interventional techniques is the complex and higher-risk indicated patient (CHIP) population.